-The City of Evansville, Indiana 2019 grant fund year will begin July 1, 2019 and end on June 30, 2020.
-Evansville's fiscal year aligns closer to the U.S. Department of Housing and Urban Development's grant release process, which typically occurs in the month of August, allowing more time for agencies to spend their grant allocations.
+In 2018 the City of Evansville, Indiana will complete the shifting of the fund year from January 1st through December 31st to July 1st through June 30th.
+The shift was proposed to align Evansville's fiscal year closer to the U.S. Department of Housing and Urban Development's grant release process, which typically occurs in the month of August, allowing more time for agencies to spend their grant allocations.